rotationalio/rotational.io/content/en/blog/2022-04-30-achieving-total-ordering-with-crdts.md

 ### Replicating the events

-To achieve eventual consistency across a number of nodes we need to replicate an updated event log to the other nodes.
-Therefore, we need a merge function which merges the local state of the `Sequence` with a remote state that we receive from other nodes.
-Since this is a composite CRDT, we need to merge the logical clock and the event log to keep both in sync with the rest of the peers.
-We may also need to apply the newly discovered operations if we are managing a local state that's not CRDT-based.
+To achieve eventual consistency across a number of nodes we need to be able to replicate the event log to other nodes.
+At the CRDT level our `Sequence` needs to be able to merge with an arbitrary `Sequence` that we have received from another node.
+Merging this composite CRDT is equivalent to merging the two "child" CRDTs: the event set and the logical clock.
+If we are managing a local state that's not CRDT-based (e.g., an ordered list of objects exposed to the user), we need to "patch" the state by applying the newly discovered events.

 ```python
 def merge(self, other):